NDAK11006U Cancelled Topics in Algorithms and Data Structures (TADS)

 Same as the ordinary exam.

-To be eligible for the reexam a report and presentation on the chosen paper must be approved, no later than two weeks before the re-exam.
+If the student is not yet qualified for the exam, then qualification for the re-exam can be achieved by submitting a report on the chosen paper.
+The report must be submitted and approved no later than two weeks before the re-exam.

 Criteria for exam assesment